tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 - **SequenceManagerRequestHandler**: This takes the HTTP requests and, based on the request model, translates them to commands in the

-- **SequenceManagerImpl**: an Akka client to the SequenceManager actor, in which method calls are translated to Akka messages, sent to the actor, and handled in the
+- **SequenceManagerImpl**: an Pekko client to the SequenceManager actor, in which method calls are translated to Pekko messages, sent to the actor, and handled in the

-- **SequenceManagerBehavior**: the actor behavior which receives the Akka messages and delegates to utility classes, which sometimes is
+- **SequenceManagerBehavior**: the actor behavior which receives the Pekko messages and delegates to utility classes, which sometimes is

 - **SequencerUtil**: which performs operations on Sequencers.
 It uses the Location Service, and